wandycandra/vue2-datepicker/README.md

 #### custom format

-The `format` accepts an object to customize formatting.
+the `format` accepts an object to customize formatting.

 ```html
 <date-picker :format="momentFormat" />